 xiv.
-MNDOT - I35W Bridge replacement
+MNDOT - I35W Bridge replacement No information other than what was reported in the Executive Summary.

 Manager Raby moved to adopt the resolution 18-04 approving the LSWMP for the City of Bloomington, resolution 18-02 approving the LSWMP for the City of Chaska, resolution 18-03 approving the LWMP for the City of Chanhassen and resolution 18-05 approving the LWMP for the City of Lilydale.
 The motion was seconded by President Shirk.
 The motion carried unanimously.